We’re here for you, students! To help support you through these difficult times, we’ve gathered the following resources below.

 If you have concerns or questions related to your SAIT student experience, please contact your student leaders:

-SAIT has made the decision to deliver the majority of Fall 2020 programming online.
-The health and safety of the SAIT community remains the top priority!
+Working with the Government of Alberta and Alberta Health Services, we have made the decision to deliver the majority of Fall 2020 and Winter 2021 programming online.
+The health and safety of our SAIT community

 In order to support our members through this challenging time, the Saitsa Board of Directors